-Although it’s one of the largest countries in Europe, when it comes to some things, Spain sometimes gets left out when talking about coffee, other than Italy’s coffee supplier.
+Although it’s one of the largest countries in Europe, when it comes to some things, Spain sometimes gets left out when talking about coffee.
 The French are known for their wine, the Germans for their beer, the Dutch for their…other things, and the Italians for their pizza and pasta, and all of them have a strong coffee culture ingrained into their day to day life.

 But this silence is not reflective of what really goes on in the Iberian peninsula when it comes to quality coffee.
 Anyone who’s been to Spain or who has read up on it quickly discovers a few things.
 First, there is a robust culinary culture that varies from region to region (and sometimes even within a region).
 Second, Spanish wines are really some of the best in the world.
 And third, the only reason coffee is not on the first line in Spain is because everyone talks about tapas.